networktocode/schema-enforcer/docs/ansible_command.md

 `schema-enforcer` will check ansible hosts for adherence to defined schema ids in one of two ways.

 - By using a list of schema ids defined by the `schema_enforcer_schema_ids` command
-- By automatically mapping a schema's top level property to ansible variable keys.
+- By automatically mapping a schema's top level properties to ansible variable keys.

 ### Using The `schema_enforcer_schema_ids` ansible inventory variable